-In the most general sense, there are three components: actuation ("the plant", sometimes simply called "the robot"), sensing and control.
+In the general sense, robot components can be classified in three categories: actuation ("the plant", sometimes simply called "the robot"), sensing and control.
 A controller is, by definition,anything that turns robot outputs (a.k.a. "states", for instance joint positions and velocities) into new robot inputs (a.k.a. "controls", for instance joint accelerations or torques).
 Robot outputs are not known perfectly but measured by sensors.
 Putting these three components together yields the feedback loop:

 If we take the simple example of a velocity-controlled point mass, the input of your robot is a velocity and its output is a new position.
 A controller is then any piece of software that takes positions as inputs and outputs velocities.
 Under the hood, the controller may carry out various operations such as trajectory planning or PID feedback.
 For instance, a model predictive controller computes a desired future trajectory of the robot starting from its current (measured) state, then extracts the first controls from it and sends it to the robot.

 The HRP-4 humanoid robot from Kawada Industries is a position-controlled robot.